Reinforcement Learning from Human Feedback

 The Nature of Preferences

-The core of reinforcement learning from human feedback, also referred to as reinforcement learning from human preferences in early literature, is designed to optimize machine learning models in domains where specifically designing a reward function is hard.
-The motivation for using humans as the reward signals is to obtain an indirect metric for the target reward and align the downstream model to human preferences.
+Reinforcement learning from human feedback, also referred to as reinforcement learning from human preferences in early literature, emerged to optimize machine learning models in domains where specifically designing a reward function is hard.
+Consider an example: how do you decide which of these two poems is better (Context: On February 26th, 2025, I asked both Claude 3.7 Sonnet and ChatGPT with GPT-4o to “Write me a short poem about an optimistic goldfish.”):

-The use of human labeled feedback data integrates the history of many fields.
-Using human data alone is a well studied problem, but in the context of RLHF it is used at the intersection of multiple long-standing fields of study [1].
+The use of human-labeled feedback data integrates the history of many fields.
+Using human data alone is a well-studied problem, but in the context of RLHF it is used at the intersection of multiple long-standing fields of study [1].

 As an approximation, modern RLHF is the convergence of three areas of development: